 What Is The Home Office?

-In the clip, Tamara talks about sending the magic beans and Regina's black diamond back to The Home Office for analysis.
+, Tamara talks about sending the magic beans and Regina's black diamond back to The Home Office for analysis.
 The creators promise fans will learn what The Home Office is and what they're after, but not why they want it over the next two episodes.
 Eddy adds, "We've all been trained with Initiatives and secret organizations, [so] we're hoping to lead you down a different path."

 The same goes for Tamara and Greg.
 "By the end of this season, you will know a lot more about what Greg and Tamara are trying to achieve, who they're working for and what that means for all our characters," Adam says.
 "They're here for a mission and whether or not they succeed in that mission will be in the finale."